klimuntowskirafal/car_api/README.md

 pip install -r requirements.txt
 ```

-To run the project locally:
+If you are not using Docker to run project locally you can also run it by typing in terminal:
 ```
 py manage.py runserver --settings car_api.settings_local
 ```